 Additional Complications of Dehydration

 Dehydration can lead to pregnancy complications including neural tube defects and low amniotic fluid.
-Further, Braxton-Hicks contractions are a one or two-minute tightening of the uterus which typically occur during the third trimester but can be triggered earlier in the pregnancy by dehydration.
+Further, Braxton-Hicks contractions are a one or two-minute tightening of the uterus which typically occurs during the third trimester but can be triggered earlier in the pregnancy by dehydration.

 As your pregnancy progresses, with increased blood flow to you and your baby, you’ll likely find your body temperature running higher than normal.
 Avoid overheating, which is easy to do during the hot summer months, as that can also contribute to dehydration.